BeaconCMS/beacon/ROADMAP.md

   - visibility
   - navigation (links)
   - eex (:if conditionals for example)
-  - and more
+  - animiations
-- Breakpoints manager and preview
+- Breakpoints manager to build responsive designs
-- Typography to load and preview custom fonts
+- Typography system to load and preview custom fonts
-- Enable the visual editor on Components and Layouts
+- Enable the visual editor on Components and Layouts editors
-- Inline links to edit pages and media assets
+- Inline links in the preview to jump to pages, layouts, components, and media assets

 #### Code Editor
-- Rich Markdown editor that provides high-level visual controls to upload media assets, create page links, and more.
+- Rich Markdown editor that provides high-level visual controls to upload media assets, create page links, embed Phoenix components, and more.

 #### Media Library
 - Redesign Media Library - https://www.figma.com/design/k8NhxbRRb8hm4fc1RQHms1/Media-Library?node-id=30-57434

 #### Admin Interface
-- Adopt a set of standard components and colors on built-in pages
+- Adopt a component/UI library to improve the standard look and feel of admin pages
-- Expose built-in components and colors to build custom pages
+- Expose built-in components and colors to allow users build custom pages easily

 ## Tooling, Integration, and Extensibility

-### Optimize the Loader process
-  - Load dependent modules lazily
+#### Resource Loading
+  - Make use of `:error_handler` to load modules dynamicaly on-the-fly
-  - Introduce a lock to control module compilation
+  - Introduce a lock to control module compilation and avoid race conditions

-### Introduce a Plugin system to extend and change Beacon behavior and data
+### Plugin System
   - Load at runtime
   - Refresh site config at runtime
-  - Define the behaviour of plugin modules
+  - Define the behaviour and config of plugins
-  - Migrate data
+  - Migrate and rollback data
-  - Bootstrap using a mix task, potentially using Igniter
+  - Start new plugin projects with Igniter
   - Preview and reload on development
-  - Extract AWS Provider into a plugin
+  - Expand existing hooks to allow modifying more parts of Beacon internal lifecycle
   - Create a Plausible plugin
+  - Extract Media Library S3 Provider into a plugin

+### CLI and Local Environment
+  - Fetch resources from running sites
+  - Upload local resources to running sites
+  - Generate new Phoenix projects with Beacon or install Beacon in single and umbrella apps with an Igniter task
+  - Igniter task to generate new sites and resources

-### Better integration between Beacon and your existing Phoenix app
+### Integration with host Phoenix app
-  - Remove limitations of current mix tasks to install and add new sites to existing apps, potentially using Igniter
   - Support Windows
   - Support other major database vendors as MySQL, MSSQL, and SQLite
   - Introduce Beacon.Test to help test resources and lifecycles
+  - Reuse some resources between the host app and Beacon, such as components and stylesheets.

+### SEO
+- Redirect manager to handle deleted pages and broken links
+- Tool to search the top Google search results and compare the terms used in your site - https://x.com/ac_alejos/status/1774171644090544627

 ### General
-- Built-in SEO tools
 - Create, change, and load new sites at runtime on the admin interface
 - Release Components as plugins to quickly bootstrap new pages and serve as example
 - LiveView Native integration